Raw Thrills

-Raw Thrills, Inc. is an arcade game entertainment company based in Skokie, Illinois.
+Raw Thrills, Inc. is an American arcade video game entertainment company based in Skokie, Illinois.
 It is best known for developing arcade games based on films.

 History

 Raw Thrills was founded in 2001 by Eugene Jarvis, Deepak Deo, and Andrew Eloff.
-The staff also consists of other former Midway Games employees.
+Early on, the staff also consisted largely of other former Midway Games employees.

-Early on, the company made games for IGT including Super Times Pay Poker, Multi-Play Blackjack, and Turbo Reelette with later games involving modifications of the Super Times Pay engine.

 Raw Thrills' first independent coin-op game was Target: Terror, a light-gun shooter game which was later upgraded to Target: Terror Gold (also known as Target: Force) featuring bonus levels, end-of-round awards, and other performance enhancements.
 Target: Terror was the first gun game designed under the direction of Eugene Jarvis.

 The company's second game was The Fast and the Furious, a racing game based on the Universal Studios movie of the same name.
 Tsunami Visual Technologies later made a motion version of the game for large family entertainment centers.

-In 2006, Raw Thrills published two titles: Big Buck Hunter PRO, developed by Play Mechanix; and The Fast and the Furious: Super Bikes.
-Raw Thrills released in 2007 a sequel to The Fast and the Furious titled The Fast and the Furious: Drift.
+In 2006, Raw Thrills published two titles: Big Buck Hunter Pro, developed by Play Mechanix; and The Fast and the Furious: Super Bikes.
+In 2007 Raw Thrills released an update to The Fast and the Furious titled The Fast and the Furious: Drift.
 They also released a continuation of the successful Big Buck series, Big Buck Safari in three different configurations which included a standard 27" cabinet, a 42" LCD version and an 8'x6' projected screen Theater version.
 They would also release a new update to Big Buck Hunter Pro with Big Buck Hunter Pro: Open Season in 2009.

-After the success of their Fast and Furious DRIFT racing title, the company set their sights on kart-style racing with Nicktoons Nitro.
+After the success of their The Fast and the Furious: Drift racing title, the company set their sights on kart-style racing with Nicktoons Nitro.
 The game featured licensed characters from various Nickelodeon Nicktoons including SpongeBob SquarePants, Timmy Turner from The Fairly OddParents, Aang from Avatar: The Last Airbender, Invader Zim, Jimmy Neutron, and Danny Phantom.